 The Council consulted on the Local Plan 2030: Plan for Submission between 18 September and 30 October 2018.
 This consultation has now closed.

-The Local Plan 2030: Plan for Submission and the supporting documents can be found below:
+The Local Plan 2030: Plan for Submission and the supporting documents (all PDFs) can be found below:

 - Local Plan 2030: Plan for Submission